Why there is no February slump with Agile approach

 And people didn’t account for it.
 And what’s more puzzling, many don’t want to account for it going forward.

 Yes, in theory, you can fool yourself and set up your first sprint based on the ideal (but unrealistic) image of yourself.
 But there is no way you can continue doing it for more than one sprint.
+The sprint retrospective will reveal all the things that were clearly a product of your imagination rather than reality.

 The feedback loop is based on you trying things in real life and seeing what happens.